ycpcs/cs370-fall2020/labs/lab10.md

 Congratulations, you have now written an application with more advanced lighting.

-Next we will investigate how to add shadows into our scenes.
+Next we will investigate how to incorporate transparency into our scenes.